Please note: At your instructor's discretion,

 regression is, how it works, and why it is often

-used with ordinal dependent variables after
+used with ordinal dependent variables after they

-they have been recoded into 0/1 dummy variables.
+have been recoded into 0/1 dummy variables.
 This

-one below that looks at how we use SPSS to run and
+there is another screencast below that looks at how we

-watching either of the screencasts on logistic
+models.
+Note that watching either of the screencasts

-hands-on practice exercises.
+into the hands-on practice exercises.

-Topic 16 (Friday 11/22)—Let's do and
+Topic 17 (Friday 11/22)—Let's

-interpret bivariate logistic regression with SPSS and
+do and interpret bivariate logistic regression with

-scenarios.
-This is the last new topic that will
+predicted probability scenarios.
+This is the last

 -